scalar-labs/scalar-kubernetes/docs/CreateEKSClusterForScalarDL.md

 You should restrict unused connections in ScalarDL Ledger.
 To restrict unused connections, you can use some security features in AWS, like [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) and [network access control lists](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html).

-The connections (ports) that ScalarDL Ledger uses by default are as follows.
+The connections (ports) that ScalarDL Ledger uses by default are as follows:

 * ScalarDL Ledger
     * 50051/TCP (Accept the requests from a client)